 - Keeping someone company and/or watching over them if it’s unsafe for them to be left alone.

 The main state benefit available to carers is Carer’s Allowance.
-In the 2019/20 tax year this is £66.15 a week and it can be claimed by people who look after someone for more than 35 hours each week and the person you’re caring for gets certain benefits.
+In the 2022/23 tax year this is £69.70 a week and it can be claimed by people who look after someone for more than 35 hours each week and the person you’re caring for gets certain benefits.

-There’s a chance that you may not be able to claim Carer’s Allowance if you are claiming £66.15 or more from another source of government support, such as the State Pension.
+There’s a chance that you may not be able to claim Carer’s Allowance if you are claiming £69.70 or more from another source of government support, such as the State Pension.
 However, it’s still worth applying as you may have what is called ‘an underlying entitlement’ to Carer’s Allowance – which could help increase other benefits amounts that you are getting.

 If you’re not in paid employment because you’re caring for someone else, Carer’s Credit can help fill gaps in your National Insurance (NI) record to make sure that you can still claim your State Pension when you reach the qualifying age.

-Carer’s Credit is usually given to people who are caring for someone for at least 20 hours a week and are not claiming Carer’s Allowance.
+Carer’s Credit is usually given to people who are caring for someone for at least 20 hours a week and that person receives certain benefits.
 It isn’t means-tested so your income, savings or investments will not affect your eligibility in any way.